fahmiaziz98/sentiment-analyst/README.md

 # Project NLP
 In this NLP project, we harness the capabilities of Scikit-learn and NLTK libraries to delve into sentiment analysis.
-One of the captivating projects I have undertaken involves the classification of film genres and restaurant reviews, determining their sentiment as either positive or negative based on user feedback.
+One of the captivating projects I have undertaken involves the classification of film genres, covid vaccine and restaurant reviews, determining their sentiment as either positive or negative based on user feedback.

 ![popular_word](img/output.png)
 # Web Application for Sentiment Analysis of Restaurant Reviews